-Where feasible, public water suppliers and suppliers receiving water from District water resources via transport permits should consider seeking authorization from the TCEQ to reuse treated wastewater effluent as reuse water.
+Where feasible, public water suppliers should consider seeking authorization from the TCEQ to reuse treated wastewater effluent as reuse water.
 The goal for a water reuse program is to reduce peak demand on the potable (drinking) water systems by switching non-potable uses of water, such as athletic field irrigation, golf courses, parks and public landscape areas to reuse water.
 Implementation of reuse programs will further reduce overall demand on various groundwater aquifers in the District.